- Recorded on: November 23, 2021

 - Length: 60 minutes

 What is a representation agreement?
 How do you know if you need one?
 What’s the difference between a representation agreement and a power of attorney?
-Lawyers Amy Mortimore and Zachary Rogers and notary public David Watts explain what you need to know about representation agreements and how they fit into planning for your future.
+Lawyers Amy Mortimore, KC and Zachary Murphy-Rogers and notary public David Watts explain what you need to know about representation agreements and how they fit into planning for your future.

 In this webinar, you will learn: